Looking for creative writing gifts for the Jane Austen or Stephen King in your life?

 Is the writer in your life tech-savvy?

-You should look into getting him or her the Livescribe Symphony Smartpen Digital Pen.
+You should look into getting him or her the Symphony Smartpen Digital Pen 24from Livescribe.
 It works on iOS, Android, Windows, and macOS.

 Does he or she prefer to write notes on paper?

-The Aurora Ipsilon is a classic fountain pen that fits great in the hand and offers smooth, consistent ink flow.
+The Aurora Ipsilon 25is a classic fountain pen that fits great in the hand and offers smooth, consistent ink flow.
 You know, if such things matter to your writer friend (and they should).

-Finally, consider the Cross Townsend pen — it’s plated in 10 karat gold.
+Finally, consider the Cross Townsend 26pen — it’s plated in 10 karat gold.

 I’ve included it on the list because it’s plated in 10 karat gold.